CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter1/README.md

 # Chapter 1: Introduction

-Jupyter notebooks for author-generated figures in Ryden & Pogge, *Interstellar and Intergalactic Medium*, Chapter 1.
+Figures from Chapter 1 of Ryden & Pogge, *Interstellar and Intergalactic Medium*.

 ## Contents:

+### Jupyter Notebooks:
 <dl>
   <dd>Figure 1.1 - Approximate division of the baryonic mass density of the current
 universe.